About the eventSaturday, May 19, 3 - 5 pm

 | An Art Dialogue | Maura Reilly, Arezoo Moseni

-Please join Maura Reilly and Arezoo Moseni as they talk about Maura Reilly’s groundbreaking book CURATORIAL ACTIVISM
+Maura Reilly and Arezoo Moseni alk about Maura Reilly’s groundbreaking book CURATORIAL ACTIVISM

 that offers new curatorial strategies, based on pioneering examples of innovative recent efforts to offset racial and gender disparities in the art world.
 Audience Q&A follows the dialogue.
 Copies of the book (Thames & Hudson USA 2018) are available for purchase and signing at the end of the event.